schitresh/computer_science/operating_system/11_memory_management.md

 - Disadvantages: Complex to implement, may require more memory overhead

 ## Garbage Collector
-- Prevent Memory leaks and fragmentation
+- Prevents memory leaks and fragmentation
-- Dynamic approach to automatic memory management and heap allocation that processes and identifies
+- Dynamic approach to automatic memory management and heap allocation
+  - That processes and identifies memory no longer referenced
 - Dynamic memory management process that finds dead memory blocks and reallocates them
 - 3 primary approaches
   - Mark and sweep: Reclaiming available memory